tarantool/doc/doc/concepts/configuration/configuration_persistence.rst

 Once the number of snapshots reaches the given limit, :ref:`Tarantool garbage collector <configuration_persistence_garbage_collector>` deletes the oldest snapshot file and any associated WAL files after the new snapshot is taken.

+In the example below, the snapshot is created every two hours (every 7200 seconds) until there are three snapshots in the ``snapshot.dir`` directory.
+After creating a new snapshot (the fourth one), the oldest snapshot and the corresponding WALs are deleted.

 ..  literalinclude:: /code_snippets/snippets/config/instances.enabled/persistence_snapshot/config.yaml
     :language: yaml
     :start-at: count:
     :end-at: 7200
     :dedent:

-In the example, the snapshot is created every two hours (every 7200 seconds) until there are three snapshots in the ``snapshot.dir`` directory.
-After creating a new snapshot (the fourth one), the oldest snapshot and the corresponding WALs are deleted.

-If the ``snapshot.count`` option is set to zero, the garbage collector does not delete old snapshots.

 ..  _configuration_persistence_wal: